oracle-livelabs/adb/shared/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

     ```

-    Obviously,  we are interested in the values of the insuff\_funds\_indicator.
-From a machine learning perspective, it is important for this type of analysis to have situations where an event did occur, as well as situations where an event does not occur - we need data to cover both sides of the story.
+    Obviously,  we are interested in the values of the `insuff_funds_indicator`.
+From a machine learning perspective, it is important to have both positive and negative examples, that is, when the event did occur, as well as when the event does not occur.
 Now that we know we have the right data set in place, we can proceed to build our model.

 ## Task 2: Building the Model

 ### Overview

-In this case, we will use the **CREATE\_MODEL2** procedure to help us understand which demographic attributes have the most impact to predict if a customers is likely to incur an insufficient funds event.
-The CREATE\_MODEL2 procedure uses an Attribute Importance algorithm - Minimum Description Length to determine the relative importance of attributes in predicting the column to be explained, in this case, `insuff_funds_indicator`.
+In this case, we will use the `CREATE_MODEL2` procedure to help us understand which demographic attributes have the most impact to predict if a customer is likely to incur an insufficient funds event.
+The `CREATE_MODEL2` procedure uses the Attribute Importance algorithm Minimum Description Length to determine the relative importance of attributes in predicting the column to be explained, in this case, the target, `insuff_funds_indicator`.

 To run this analysis, we need to provide the following information: